drBradley/Quantee/README.md

 ## Versioning

-The scheme is `major.minor.release-optional_suffix'.
+The scheme is `major.minor.release-optional_suffix`.
 For versions below `1.0.0` we allow breaking backward compatibility when the minor changes and introducing new API elements when the release changes.
 Post `1.0.0` we'll break compatibility only each major version, add new stuff each